package-broker/server/CONTRIBUTING.md

 # Contributing to PACKAGE.broker

-Thank you for your interest in contributing to Cloudflare Composer Proxy!
+Thank you for your interest in contributing to Package Broker!
 We welcome contributions from the community to help make this project better.

 ## getting Started